Archita-999/RJCouriers-6639/README.md

 # RJCouriers-6639
-# RJ Courier Services (Based on microservices architechture and Monolithic architechture.)
+# RJ Courier Services (Based on Monolithic architechture and Microservices architechture.)

 # Monolithic Architechture
 RJ Courier is a monolithic web application designed to handle courier bookings, payments, tracking, and shipment management.